 Bongaarts and Cain (1982, in Kane 1987) hypothesised that mortality would increase during a famine to reach a peak at its end.
 Afterwards, mortality rates would gradually decrease as the long-term consequences of food deprivation took their toll.
 Age and gender specific mortality patterns vary depending on the cultural and social environment.
 Some information about Scandinavian trends can be found in Bengtsson, Campbell and Lee (2009), who analysed historical data linked with increased food prices.
 They found that infants were generally less affected by increased food prices, as they mostly depend on breast-feeding, while older children are much more sensitive to external conditions.
 Because of breastfeeding and pregnancy, women are more vulnerable to food deprivation, which may also affect them more in case of an unequal distribution of food in the household, which often favours males.
-In fact, Zarulli et al. (2018) find that the life expectancy gender gap advantages females at almost all ages even in populations experiencing extremely high mortality, suggesting that females might benefit from advantageous biological characteristics.
-However, they also find indications that this gap can reverses because of social preferences and the incidence of gynaecological diseases or childbirth complications.
+In fact, Zarulli et al. (2018) found that the life expectancy gender gap advantages females at almost all ages even in populations experiencing extremely high mortality, suggesting that females might benefit from advantageous biological characteristics.
+However, they also found indications that this gap can reverse because of social preferences and the incidence of gynaecological diseases or childbirth complications.
 Finally, the elderly are also affected, but show little differences in terms of gender and socio-economic status, possibly as a result of the selection of the most robust individuals into old age (Bengtsson et al. 2009).

 When looking at epidemics, trends become even more complicated, as each disease is characterised by a set of age and gender specific mortality rates.
 For example, the risk of dying of a cardiovascular disease increases with age (Australian Institute of Health and Welfare 2010), while malaria, an infectious disease, affects predominantly young children (World Health Organization 2018).
 Moreover, age can interact with gender, adding to the complexity of mortality patterns (Garenne 2015).
 Finally, social characteristics can also be determinants of morbidity and mortality, because of the prevalence of certain ways of transmission or different access to health care, as was the case, for example, during the AIDS/HIV epidemics of the 1980s in the USA (Gaylin and Kates 1997).Of the three epidemics we consider, two were caused by measles, which traditionally affects children, but also non-immunised adults, common in isolated communities previously spared by the virus.
 The last crises we analyse was a typhus and dysentery epidemic, diseases which kill especially weakened individuals, such as children and the elderly (Castenbrandt 2014).